abdulrahimpds/WinDirectInput/README.md

 ## How Does It Work?

-**WinDirectInput** is tailored for Windows 10 or higher systems, harnessing the underlying Windows API to deliver its functionalities.
+**winDirectInput** is tailored for Windows 10 or higher systems, harnessing the underlying Windows API to deliver its functionalities.
 This specific design choice ensures compatibility and performance, particularly in how keyboard and mouse inputs are handled and how screenshots are captured and processed.

 ## Your Contribution Matters

-Your insights and contributions are pivotal to the evolution of WinDirectInput.
+Your insights and contributions are pivotal to the evolution of winDirectInput.
 Here's how you can get involved:

 - Report Bugs or Request Features: Encounter a bug or have an idea for a new feature?
-Open an issue on our [GitHub](https://github.com/abdulrahimpds/WinDirectInput) page.
+Open an issue on our [GitHub](https://github.com/abdulrahimpds/winDirectInput) page.
 - Code Contributions: Got a fix or enhancement?
 Submit a pull request to improve the codebase.